FlorisBotermans/streaming-service-web-client/README.md

 # StreamingServiceWebClient

-PoC for a streaming service using RTMP
+PoC web client for a streaming service using RTMP